Symplectic rational homology ball fillings of Seifert fibered spaces: Seifert fibered spaces with

 \section{Seifert fibered spaces with $e_0=-1$}

-In this section we give an obstruction for a small Seifert fibered space with $e_0=-1$ to carry a contact structure which admits a symplectic rational homology ball filling and prove our results restricting some Brieskorn spheres from having such fillings.
-The latter result is achieved by studying surgeries on torus knots.
+In this section we establish an obstruction for a small Seifert fibered space with $e_0=-1$ to carry a contact structure that admits a symplectic rational homology ball filling and prove results restricting certain Brieskorn spheres from admitting such fillings.
+The latter are obtained by analyzing Dehn surgeries on torus knots.